RaviTeja110820/aws/Ansible for complete stack setup [Phase 2]/Readme.md

      *  Role name : ansible-admin
 5. now select the controller instance -> click on actions -> security -> modify IAM role : choose ansible-admin role and SAVE.

+6. Now check if the permissions is added or not.
+Connect to contrl-machine instance and run below commands:
+    ```console
+    $ sudo apt install awscli -y
+    $ aws sts get-caller-identity   # it will return the what role it used.
+    ```

 ## AWS VPC and Bastion host using ansible playbooks